danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 ## How should we organize?

 If this idea gains buy-in from library maintainers, where should we document and advertise this entrypoint and what can be done with it?
-What should be the `TBD` in `'TBD.readers'`?
+How should we spell the entrypoint group name (`'TBD.readers'`)?
 Entrypoints are generally scoped to a package, as in `'nbconvert.exporters'` or `'pandas_plotting_backends'` to avoid potential collisions.

 We could center on an I/O-abstracting library such as `'intake.readers'` or `'pims.readers'`.
 (To be clear, it is an open question whether the `Reader` idea